 Who’s using it?

-Today there are fishing kayaks suitable for all of the above groups, small fishing kayaks for young Johnny, big single person kayaks for Dad, and double kayaks that are capable of being used by Mum and Dad or an adult and a couple of small kids (although three people fishing at once off one kayak is probably pushing it a little too far).
+Today there are fishing kayaks suitable for everyone, small fishing kayaks for young Johnny, big single person kayaks for Dad, and double kayaks that are capable of being used by Mum and Dad or an adult and a couple of small kids (although three people fishing at once off one kayak is probably pushing it a little too far).

-As mentioned above, weight capacity is another factor you need to consider.
+Weight capacity is another critical factor you need to consider.
 Kayaks by design will only support a certain weight before they become unstable and may even become submerged.
 Manufacturers will state a load capacity figure - this will give you a guide of the maximum weight the kayak can handle.

 When looking at this weight don’t forget there is not only your own weight but you also need to add a good margin for all your gear.
 Think about your rods, reels, tackle, bait, electronics, anchors, clothing, PFD, etc; you’ll be surprised how much there is to consider and how quickly it all adds up.